Wednesday 16 November 2016

 I made my way back to the chalet and at 4pm we went with a few others to meet Robbie at the central reception area.
 He told us about the trees and plants that had colonised the island as seeds drifting on ocean currents, borne on the wind or brought by birds, and of much more interest to me told us how a lady who was not really a birder had found a small brown bird yesterday

-right by the restaurant that she thought looked different to the abundant female Madagascar Fodys, and that turned out to be a Red-headed Bunting, which was a first for The Seychelles.
+right by the restaurant and that she thought looked different to the abundant female Madagascar Fodys.
+It turned out to be a Red-headed Bunting, which was a first for The Seychelles.
 Five minutes later Robbie pointed to a small non descript bird with pale yellow flanks and brighter yellow undertail coverts hopping around in weeds behind the kitchen area.
 It was the bunting.
 Fantastic, a mega rarity and not only that but a lifer for me.

 Black or Red headed Bunting-possibly a female